 We’re embarking on an exciting creative partnership with Hospital Rooms, an arts and mental health charity co-founded by Cornish curator Niamh White and artist Tim A Shaw.

-We caught up with Niamh, Tim and Deap Khambay, head of corporate social responsibility at Seasalt, to find out more about Hospital Rooms and the Bluebell Lodge project we’re helping to support.
+We caught up with Niamh, Tim and Deap Khambay, head of sustainability at Seasalt, to find out more about Hospital Rooms and the Bluebell Lodge project we’re helping to support.